TeskaLabs/asab/doc/asab/storage.rst

 We strongly recommend to read the version from the object such as above.
 That creates a soft lock on the record.
 It means that if the object is updated by other component in meanwhile, your upsertor will fail and you should retry the whole operation.
 The new objects should have a version set to 0, which is done by default.

-After obtaining an upsertor, you can update the object via the :func:`set()` coroutine.
+After obtaining an upsertor, you can update the object via the :func:`Upsertor.set()` coroutine.

 .. code::python